Frequently Asked Questions

 I do!
 It's called the LOVE YOUR ART warranty.
 I want you to be super happy with your artwork purchase.
 Basically, you have a 59 day money back guarantee.
 Some exclusions apply.
 Visit my Warranties page for details.

-- Can I find you at any art fairs or exhibits in the St. Cloud area?
+- Can I find you at ART EVENTS or exhibits in the St. Cloud area?

 Art fairs are a great way to meet people and bring my artwork to you.
 Check my Art Fair Schedule page for info and dates.
 It would be so great if you stop by and say hi!

 You betcha!
 For now, by request.
 You can always ask for a custom order online if there is an image (or several) you would like.
-Cards are blank on the inside, 4.5x6.25 when folded, include a plain white envelope, and available for $4 each plus MN tax.
-Shipping is $5.95 USPS Priority Mail, and I can fit up to 25 cards into the small flat rate box.
-Order 10 or more cards and receive special pricing of $2.50/card.
+Cards are blank on the inside, 4.5x6.25 when folded, include a plain white envelope, and available for $3.25 each plus MN tax.
+Shipping is $5.95 or less (USPS Priority Mail), and I can fit up to 25 cards into the small flat rate box.
+Order 10 or more cards and receive special pricing of $2.00/card.
+Shipping will not be more than $5.95 with 25 cards are less.
+I'll ship the most economical way for you.

 - Are your images real?

 If you mean are they exactly what I saw when standing there?
-The short answer, is no. As a fine art nature photographer, I am not limited to a literal interpretation of what is in front of me.
+The short answer, is no. As an aritst, I am not limited to a literal interpretation of what is in front of me.
 My nature photography is a combination of reality, and my vision and creativity.

 - Do you license your images?